Document Management System Trends

 Using Engine-Box, engineers can access their drawings and documents using any mobile device.
 Devices include laptops, tablets, and smartphones (without a mobile app).
 While workers will need their CAD software to edit their CAD drawings, it is still the perfect solution for document distribution across teams and third parties like vendors, contractors, and customers.

-Another key feature of robust DMS’s is extensive version control.
+Another software feature and one of the handful of engineering document management system trends is extensive version control.
 Eliminating rework is one of the best ways to improve productivity.
 Far too often, workers often mishandle files and documents, making it difficult for them and other team members to locate the correct and most current file version.
 ImageSite and Engine-Box automatically update and maintain file versions as new versions are entered into the system, making it easy to monitor changes and reduce rework.

 Users can effortlessly locate back revisions of the documents, if needed, so managers and auditors can review the past versions of a file and reverse changes or mistakes, as applicable.
 Additionally, the system provides audit trails of changes made by users in the system, eliminating the need for managers to locate changes manually.